will093/will093.github.io/_posts/2019-08-30-client-side-routing-in-vanilla-js.md

 # Conclusion

-We have explored how client side routing works, and seen how we can implement basic client side routing ourselves.
+We have explored what client side routing is, and seen how we can implement client side routing in Vanilla JS.

-Our router is far from feature complete, and if you are looking to learn more about client side routing then you could try to extend the router with more features, such as:
+Our implementation is very basic, and is far from feature complete.
+If you are looking to learn more about client side routing then you could try to extend the router with more features, such as:

 * Child routes.
 * Integration with React or Hyperapp components.